SaadiIftikhar/Smartfrog-Canary/README.md

 # Smartfrog&Canary

-This repository contains Playwright tests for the Expo https://expo.dev/ React-Native website.
+This repository contains the two Practical Part algorithms and one Theoretical Part word file.

 ## Installation